-The current funding policy requires LACERA to consider all of the funds in the Contingency Reserve in excess of 1 percent of the market value of assets as part of the valuation assets.
+The current funding policy requires LACERA to consider all of the funds in the Contingency Reserve in excess of 1% of the market value of assets as part of the valuation assets.
 The STAR Reserve is also considered part of the valuation assets.
 The Board's policy does not include any corresponding liability for future STAR benefits in the valuation.
-Note that if all of the STAR Reserve funds were excluded from the valuation assets for funding purposes, the Funded Ratio on June 30, 2020 would decrease to 75.6 percent.
+Note that if all of the STAR Reserve funds were excluded from the valuation assets for funding purposes, the Funded Ratio on June 30, 2021 would decrease to 78.5%.

-In preparing the June 30, 2020 valuation report, we relied, without audit, on information (some oral and some in writing) supplied by LACERA.
+In preparing the June 30, 2021 valuation report, we relied, without audit, on information (some oral and some in writing) supplied by LACERA.
 This information includes, but is not limited to, statutory provisions, employee data, and financial information.
 In our examination of these data, we have found them to be reasonably consistent and comparable with data used for other purposes, although we have not audited the data at the source.
 Since the valuation results are dependent on the integrity of the data supplied, the results can be expected to differ if the underlying data is incomplete or missing.
 It should be noted that if any data or other information is inaccurate or incomplete, our calculations may need to be revised.
-The valuation results were developed using models intended for valuations that use standard actuarial techniques.